Perovskite solar cell: Replacing lead in perovskites

 Various studies have been performed to analyze promising alternatives to lead perovskite for use in PSCs.
 Good candidates for replacement, which ideally have low toxicity, narrow direct bandgaps, high optical absorption coefficients, high carrier mobility, and good charge transport properties, include tin/germanium-halide perovskites, double perovskites, and bismuth/antimony-halides with perovskite-like structures.

-Tin-based perovskite solar cells have a relatively low power conversion efficiency (PCE < 9.6%).
-This low PCE is in part due to the oxidation of Sn2+ to Sn4+, which will act as a p-type dopant in the structure and result in higher dark carrier concentration and increased carrier recombination rates.
-Germanium halide perovskites have proven similarly unsuccessful due to low efficiencies and issues with oxidizing tendencies, with one experimental solar cells displaying a PCE of only 0.11%.
+Research done on tin halide-based PSCs show that they have a lower power conversion efficiency (PCE), with those fabricated experimentally achieving a PCE of 9.6%.
+This relatively low PCE is in part due to the oxidation of Sn2+ to Sn4+, which will act as a p-type dopant in the structure and result in higher dark carrier concentration and increased carrier recombination rates.
+Germanium halide perovskites have proven similarly unsuccessful due to low efficiencies and issues with oxidising tendencies, with one experimental solar cells displaying a PCE of only 0.11%.
 Higher PCEs have been reported from some germanium tin alloy-based perovskites, however, with an all-inorganic CsSn0.5Ge0.5I3 film having a reported PCE of 7.11%.
-In addition to this higher efficiency, the germanium tin alloy perovskites also have high photostability.
+In addition to this higher efficiency, the germanium tin alloy perovskites have also been found to have high photostability.

-Apart from the tin and germanium based perovskites, there has also been research on the viability of double-perovskites with the formula of A2M+M3+X6.
+Apart from the Tin and Germanium based perovskites, there has also been research on the viability of double-perovskites with the formula of A2M+M3+X6.
 While these double-perovskites have a favorable bandgap of approximately 2 eV and exhibit good stability, several issues including high electron/hole effective masses and the presence of indirect bandgaps result in lowered carrier mobility and charge transport.
-Research exploring the viability of bismuth/antimony halides in replacing lead perovskites has also been done, particularly with Cs3Sb2I9 and Cs3Bi2I9, which also have bandgaps of approximately 2 eV.
-Experimental results have also shown that, while antimony and bismuth halide-based PSCs have good stability, their low carrier mobilities and poor charge transport properties restrict their viability in replacing lead-based perovskites.
+Research exploring the viability of Bismuth/Antimony halides in replacing lead perovskites has also been done, particularly with Cs3Sb2I9 and Cs3Bi2I9, which also have bandgaps of approximately 2 eV.
+Experimental results have also shown that, while Antimony and Bismuth halide-based PSCs have good stability, their low carrier mobilities and poor charge transport properties restrict their viability in replacing lead-based perovskites.